MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshooting-mobile-newux.md

 ## The new experience doesn't show after enabling it in settings

-### Prerequisites

-Administrator permissions in Dynamics 365 Field Service (Preview).

 ### Symptoms

 The mobile app doesn't load the new experience, even if it has been [enabled in the settings](mobile-powerapp-newux-overview.md#enable-the-preview-features).

 ### Resolution

 The new experience (preview) currently doesn't support users or app modules with offline enabled.
 Verify and update the following cases:

 1. The user uof the mobile app must not be part of the Mobile Offline Profile.
-2. The app module itself should not be set up for offline.
+1. The app module itself should not be set up for offline.
 In the app designer, open the **Field Service Mobile** app.
 Go to **Settings** > **Features** and set the **Offline setup from the app designer** toggle to **No**.
 For more information, see [Set up mobile offline](/power-apps/mobile/setup-mobile-offline#enable-your-app-for-offline-use-preview).